Combination Feeding: Breast and Bottle Together

 In practice that usually means:

-• Continuing to nurse outside of the bottle-replaced feeds
+- Continuing to nurse outside the bottle-replaced feeds

 If bottles are added without any pumping to replace the skipped feeds, supply will typically adjust downward over 1–2 weeks at that time of day.
-That is fine if it's intentional.
-It's frustrating if it's not what you planned — and is the most common reason supply drops unexpectedly after introducing bottles.
+That's fine if it's intentional.
+It's frustrating if it isn't what you planned — and is the most common reason supply drops unexpectedly after introducing bottles.

 Avoiding Bottle Preference

-Babies can start to prefer the bottle if bottles feel easier than the breast.
-The two big levers:
+Babies can start to prefer the bottle if it feels noticeably easier than the breast.
+The two main levers:

 See our paced bottle feeding guide for a full walk-through.

-• Keeping eye contact during the bottle, the way you would at the breast
+- Keeping eye contact during the bottle, as you would at the breast

 Mixing Formula and Expressed Breast Milk